For Your Pleasure

 For Your Pleasure is the second studio album by the English rock band Roxy Music, released on 23 March 1973 by Island Records.
 It was their last to feature synthesiser player Brian Eno.
 The album expanded on the experimental nature of their self-titled debut, featuring a more elaborate production and experimentation.

 The album was commercially more successful than their debut, peaking at number four in the UK Album Charts and eventually attaining certified gold status from the British Phonographic Industry.
 It also yielded one single, "Do the Strand", released outside of the UK in July 1973.
-The album received positive reviews from critics, who place it as Roxy Music's best album and regard as one of the greatest glam rock albums of all time.
+The album received positive reviews from critics, who place it as Roxy Music's best album and regard it as one of the greatest glam rock albums of all time.

 Background

-While attending Newcastle University, Bryan Ferry had studied under pop art painter and theorist Richard Hamilton.
+Bryan Ferry studied under pop art painter and theorist Richard Hamilton at Newcastle University.
 Hamilton saw a painting as a mood board, pinning his inspirations and goals "that could as easily clash as blend together", which were adapted by Ferry on For Your Pleasure, thematically taking him from the past and into his representation of the future.
 Hamilton's work Just what is it that makes today's homes so different, so appealing? got its mark on "In Every Dream Home a Heartache", a song about illusions of modern sophistication and the horrors behind them.

 In the wake of the For Your Pleasure sessions, Roxy Music sharpened their technique while touring their debut album.
-They lost some of the "freewheeling wildness", and in return gained a more concentrated, hearty and less experimental sound; the qualities especially yearned by Ferry.
+They lost some of the "freewheeling wildness", and in return gained a more concentrated, hearty and less experimental sound, which were the qualities that Ferry most yearned for.
 Ferry wrote the better part of the album within a two-week writing spree in early 1973, while "Grey Lagoons" and "For Your Pleasure" had already been conceived during the 1971 recording sessions, stockpiled for their debut album, and later developed for the release of their second album.
 In a way, Ferry was focused on writing a follow-up to the band's debut.